-Some people might wonder what a mathematician is doing in the Carmel Bach Festival.
-Perhaps I am the first one, and I do think it's kind of extraordinary.
 My professional work in mathematics for 30 years or more has concerned mathematical models for chaos.
-Of course we didn't call it chaos until recently #. .(d # The connection was made in .[li yorke .] .)d But as soon as the word chaos got attached to this branch of mathematics, it suddenly became quite popular.
-A book called Chaos by Jim Gleick has been a best-seller for months.
-After the popular recognition of this subject, people started calling me up, asking me about the origin of the word chaos, what it meant, why was it attached to this subject, and whether or not these mathematical models had anything to do with chaos in ordinary life.
+Of course we didn't call it chaos until 1975.
+But as soon as the word chaos got attached to this branch of mathematics, it suddenly became quite popular.
+A book called Chaos by Jim Gleick became a best-seller in 1987.
+After the popular recognition of this subject, people started calling me up, asking me about the origin of the word chaos -- what it means, why it was attached to this subject, and whether or not mathematical models had anything to do with chaos in ordinary life.

-So in response to these telephone calls from journalists, I began to look into books under the word Chaos and found that classical scholars actually know the complete history of these Greek words.
-This particular one appeared for the first time in Hesiod's Theogony, one of the roots of Greek mythology and religion.
-It was the source text for Orphism, which was the the most important religion of ancient Greece.
-And the word Chaos was not just another word in Hesiod's Theogony, but one of three basic principles, three abstract principles - Chaos, Gaia, and Eros - out of which everything else was created, step by step, in the creation myth of Greek mythology.
+So in response to these telephone calls from journalists, I began to look in books for the word Chaos, and found that classical scholars actually know the complete history of this Greek words.
+It appeared for the first time in Hesiod's Theogony, one of the roots of Greek mythology and religion.
+It was the source text for Orphism, one of the most important religions of ancient Greece.
+And the word Chaos was not just another word in Hesiod's Theogony, but was one of three basic principles -- Chaos, Gaia, and Eros -- out of which everything else was created, step by step, in the creation myth of Greek mythology.

 I was surprised because the words Gaia and Eros had also suddenly become popular in the sciences, associated with certain paradigm shifts or revolutionary movements in the sciences.
-I do not yet understand the reason why these three fundamental principles of a pagan religion of millenia past is suddenly cropping up spontaneously in the sciences.
-I'm in the process of investigating this and writing a book about my results.
-That is how I got into Orphism, and today I would like to speak to you about Orphism and Bach, or Montaverde.
+I do not yet understand the reason why these three fundamental principles of a pagan religion of millenia past suddenly cropping up spontaneously in the sciences.
+I am in the process of investigating this and writing a book about my results.
+That is how I got into Orphism, and today I would like to speak to you about Orphism and Bach, or Monteverde.

-What has survived of Orphism in the modern world and from the time of Christ onward is the myth of Orpheus and Euridice.
-In ancient Greece it was just a small component of the whole religion of Orphism, which had its roots in the paleolithic past.
-This article is devoted to the long line of Orphism - the origin of Orphism in the paleolithic past, its representation in the religion of ancient Greece, our heritage of that past in the form of the Orpheus myth, its relationship to opera, and its importance in the present day.
-25,000 years of history, or rather pre-history calls for a speculation more or less as vague as science fiction.
-We do, however, have something like history in the archeology of the past in the form of pottery shards that people have dug up, some with drawings.
-There is a kind of verbal association that goes on with these prehistoric arts, from which we can conjecture the origin of Greek religion and our entire cultural basis.
+Orphism survives from the time of Christ onward in the myth of Orpheus and Euridice.
+But in ancient Greece that was just a small component of this whole religion of Orphism, which had its roots in the paleolithic past.
+This article is devoted to the long line of Orphism -- the origin of Orphism in the paleolithic past, its representation in the religion of ancient Greece, and our heritage of that past in the form of the Orpheus myth, its relationship to opera, and its importance in the present day -- 25,000 years of history, or rather, pre-history -- the archeology of the past, where people have dug up pottery shards with drawings, etc. There is a kind of verbal association that goes on with these prehistoric arts, from which we can conjecture the origin of Greek religion and our entire cultural basis.